 What is the Choice Performance Confirmation (CPC) program?

-Choice Performance Confirmation is a performance management pilot program, designed to:
+Choice Performance Confirmation is a performance management program, designed to:

 - Assist state agencies in engaging and developing their employees